Green Acre Baháʼí School: 1895 to 1899

 An 1895 address book of Farmer's revealed she had contact information on a number of leaders of thought and religion in America.
 That summer among those that met at the conference center were evolutionists, and Farmer invited Lewis Janes to assist with the program development.
 Janes was a student of Herbert Spencer.
 An engine inventor also presented.
 The conference grew to the point the Inn itself was too small and a tent camp arose as well as buildings to provide shelter from rain or sun were added.

-In 1896, Sanborn organized an "Emerson Day" (after Ralph Waldo Emerson) and it continued for more than a decade.
+July 14, 1896, Farmer announced Booker T. Washington would appear during his fundraising tour for the Tuskeegee Institute the next day - and also on the program was a Zoroastrian presenter and others.
+Washington's speech was printed in the Boston Evening Transcript a few days later.
+Afterwards, Sanborn organized an "Emerson Day" (after Ralph Waldo Emerson) and it continued for more than a decade.
 That year a formal reunion of the Concord School of Philosophy was also held.
 In addition to the talks on art, actual musical concerts, painters, sculptors, poets began to make appearances at Greenacre.
 Strong calls for peace against war from the conference got printed in the Boston Evening Transcript.

 The Monsalvat School for the Comparative Study of Religion, a progressive or liberal development seen against conservative religious experience, was established formally in 1896 as an institution hosted at Greenacre and the first director was Lewis Janes.
 Monsalvat was named after the sacred mountain in Wagner's Parsifal where the Holy Grail was kept, though it is most often spelled Montsalvat.
 However, Farmer and Janes differed often – Janes wanted academic credentials among his speakers and a businesslike plan for the economic solvency of the work by charging everyone rather than trusting on contributions.
 They had serious difficulty even agreeing on what they were talking about – "This difference of understanding could never have occurred between two men accustomed to business methods," Janes wrote in 1899.
 Farmer framed the school as a place for encounter between religious leaders for "a fuller realization" of unity among religions, and relied on generosity and enthusiasm to overcome the challenges of economy.
 Nevertheless, the school and Greenacre continue to operate and was noted in newspapers.